cbhushan/bashmenot-website/pages/reference/index.md

 Outputs a UTC date and time in RFC 2822 format.

-Uses `date` on Linux, and `gdate` on other platforms, passing any additional arguments to the tool.
+Uses `date -Ru` on Linux and FreeBSD, and `gdate -Ru` on other platforms, passing any additional arguments to the tool.

 ```
 $ get_http_date